charlyoleg2/catalos/README.md

 - a static variant: [catalos](https://charlyoleg2.github.io/catalos/)
 - a dynamic variant: [catalos](https://charlyoleg2.github.io/catalos/)

+*Catalos* is also deployed on [Vercel](https://catalos-catalui.vercel.app/) with more design-models.

 *catalos* is a monorepo that contains the following *javascript* packages: